-- Christ performed miracles to demonstrate that He was from God (John 5:36), thus substantiating the authority of His message.
+- Perform miracles to demonstrate that He was from God (John 5:36), thus substantiating the authority of His message.

-- Redeem those who trusted in Him to live eternally in God’s presence, in fulfillment of God’s plan.
+- Redeem those who trust and obey Him to live eternally in God’s presence, in fulfillment of God’s plan.

 The Spirit of God